Conditions in detention facilities

 According to the Law on Rights of Persons who are Arrested and Detained, a detainee has a right to medical examination, treatment, and monitoring at any time during detention.[22]
 The relevant law does not limit this right to emergency situations and, from the testimonies of detainees, they seem to indeed have access to medical examinations, treatment, and monitoring in situations which cannot be classified as emergencies.
 However, the law provides for the criminal prosecution of a detainee who, if it is proven that the detainee has abused the right to medical examinations, treatment and monitoring, i.e. by requesting it without suffering from a health complication requiring medical examination, treatment or monitoring.[23]
 If a detainee is found guilty of this offence, they are liable to three years in prison, or a fine of up to €5,125.80.
 In practice it does not seem to be used and the CPT has recommended that it be removed from the Law.
 It has yet to be removed.

-The Medical Centre of Menogia is staffed with a General Practitioner on a full-time basis, from Monday to Friday from 07:30am to 15:00pm, and a nurse is present at the Centre 24 hours per day on a daily basis, in shifts.
-Up until last year a clinical psychologist was appointed by the Department of Mental Health Services, however this practice has stopped.
-As of the beginning of 2022, a group of psychology university students visit the centre every Monday from 09:00am-17:00, providing psychosocial support as part of a Red Cross initiative.
+The Medical Centre of Menogia is staffed with a General Practitioner on a full-time basis, from Monday to Friday from 07:30am to 15:00pm.
+In addition, two nurses, a general nurse, and a mental health nurse are present at the Centre 24 hours per day daily, in shifts.
+A clinical psychologist was appointed by the Department of Mental Health Services, working there 3 days a week during office hours.
+As of the beginning of 2022 and continuing until today, a group of psychology university students visit the centre every Monday from 09:00am-17:00, providing psychosocial support as part of a Red Cross initiative.
 In cases of emergencies, or where it is deemed necessary, detainees are transferred to Larnaca General Hospital or the old Hospital in Larnaca where psychiatrists and dentists are located.
-If a detainee is in need of a mental health practitioner, they must be referred to one by the on-site GP, and more often than not, they are referred to psychiatrists and not psychologists.
+If a detainee is in need of a mental health practitioner, they must be referred to one by the on-site GP.
 During transportation, detainees are handcuffed, apart from certain cases of persons with disabilities, usually for the entire duration of transportation, and there is no indication that an individual security assessment is carried out on the necessity of this measure.
 Depending on the examining doctor, they may also be handcuffed during the medical examination, and usually a policeman or policewoman – depending on the gender of the detainee – is present or close by throughout the medical examination.

 For a detainee to receive medical care and be examined by a doctor during detention, a written request must be lodged on their behalf.
 These requests, if submitted in English or Greek, are attended to in a timely manner and with a prompt response, and there were no complaints regarding the time it took for a request to be processed and for the detainee to see a doctor.
 There is no available information of anyone attempting to submit such a request in another language so as to know if it would be accepted and if there are procedures in place to have it translated.
 Most detainees who do not write in Greek or English, or who are illiterate, will ask a fellow detainee or an officer to fill this request for them.[27]